CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 If you get an error, the most likely cause is an invalid app configuration file.
 See your Admin for help.
 8. Now you can **log in**, **log out**, and **access a protected API**.

-## Create App from Scratch or Add an Existing App into the Mobile SDK
+## Create App from Scratch or Add an Existing App to the Mobile SDK

 If you want to create an app from scratch for full control of setup, or you have existing Xamarin app, these steps are for you.